mooreryan/ocaml_python_bindgen/_docs_src/src/types.md

 ## Pytypes

 Sometimes you may want to deal directly with `Pytypes.pyobject` (a.k.a. `Py.Object.t`).
 Maybe you have a Python function that is truly polymorphic, or you just don't feel like giving a function a specific OCaml type for whatever reason.
 Regardless, you can use `Pytypes.pyobject` or `Py.Object.t` for this.
 Of course, you will be leaking a bit of the `pyml` implementation into your API, but sometimes that is unavoidable, or just more convenient than dealing with it in another way.

 Note that you currently are not allowed to nest `pytypes` in any of the containers or monads.

+## Tuples

+You can handle many kinds of tuples directly.
+See [here](tuples.md).

-## Dictionaries & Tuples
+## Dictionaries

 See [here](dictionaries.md) and [here](dictionaries-2.md) for examples of binding dictionaries.

-If you need to pass or return tuples to Python functions, see [here](tuples.md); however, the same ideas apply to tuples as are covered in the above links for dictionaries.

 Alternatively, you could mark them as `Pytypes.pyobject` or `Py.Object.t` and let the caller deal with them in some way.